772/roommd/README.md

 ## TODO

 - Texture for rooms.
 Then update screenshot.
-- Stop using the url parameter as input since its size is too limited.
-Then add more rooms to the example.
 - When placing rooms near to other rooms, the normalized position should be used which will lead to more hits.
 Then use an offset to place use the correct position.
 Rooms shouldn't need to have the same height/depth/width.
 - Better HTML editor that warns if rooms have inconsitent data.